ltlian/ef-core-standalone-migrations/README.md

 ```

-Or by right-clicking the `MusicLibrary.Api` Visual Studio and selecting `Manage User Secrets`:
+Or by right-clicking the `MusicLibrary.Api` project in Visual Studio and selecting `Manage User Secrets`:

 ```json